-After two minutes of hate-sturbation, he snatched his mat up and made a break for the double-door entrance, howling in rage.
+After two minutes of hate-sturbation, he snatched up his mat and made a break for the doors, howling in rage.
 As he busted through to the outside courtyard, his chant gave way to a full-throated roar:

 “FUCK YOU FUCK YOU FUCK YOU FUCK YOU AHHHHHHH!!!!!”

-The doors swung shut, booming loudly in the now-silent gym.
-Eventually, Peter’s hate-filled shriek dimmed into a far-off gibber.
+The double-door entrance swung shut, booming loudly in the now-silent gym.
+Peter’s hate-filled shriek dimmed into a far-off gibber.

 Kaelee cleared her throat.
 “Let’s keep going, shall we?”

-After yoga, Eun Yin headed over to Peter’s.
-She found him in his room, shadowboxing the air.
+After she finished yoga, Eun Yin headed over to Peter’s.
+She found him in his room dressed in boxers and a t-shirt, shadowboxing the air.

 Eun doffed her backpack, eyeing him cautiously.
 “Um…where’s your mat?”

 “Soaking in Axe Body spray.”
-He transitioned into a Keysi elbow-guard, aggressing forward using a series of short, chopping strikes.
+He transitioned into a Keysi elbow-guard, aggressing forward with a series of short, chopping strikes.